ritabratad/TaylorSwift_Song_Recommender/readme.md

 - To counter this, I used a pre-trained NLP model trained on English language, available in SpaCY- a very good Python library for performing NLP tasks.
 And then I compared the similarilty between meanings of lyrics.

 - To recommend, I ask for one of the songs by the user, and then the system generates the top 'n' similar songs based on that.

+### How to use it?

+Just check on the .ipynb file , and explore the code.